 Wireless speakers come in all shapes and sizes: they can be big, boxy units; they can be small and cylindrical.
 Some are built to be rugged and waterproof, others put style and design high on their priorities.
 They can even look like 1920’s airships.

 If you’re the adventurous type, the UE Roll 2’s rugged, waterproof build will withstand all manner of knocks, bumps, rain and mud splashes.
+It will fit into your rucksack, too.

 Will it be your main music system?